flyteorg/flyte/flytectl/docs/source/index.rst

 Configure
 =========
 Flytectl allows configuring using a YAML file or pass every configuration value on command-line.
-The follow configuration is useful to setup.
+The following configuration is useful to setup.
-Place this in $HOME/.flyte directory with name config.yaml.
-This file is searched in
-* $HOME/.flyte
-* currDir from where you run flytectl
-* /etc/flyte/config
-* You can pass it commandline using --config <config-file-path>

 Basic Configuration
 --------------------